 The central questions to completing a form are, ‘What is this asking me to do?’ and ‘How am I supposed to do it?’
 Forms are composed of several familiar data-entry field types including text fields, radio buttons, checkboxes and drop lists.
 Each of these elements meet the needs for appropriate types of data entry in order to decrease errors and improve user confidence (Linderman & Fried, 2004).
 Using the appropriate field types is like giving a person the correct tools to complete a project.
 It is important, though, for the tools to be familiar.
 Users must not just have the correct tools, but they also must know how to use them.

 The simple and straightforward text field is the most common of all form input types.
 This field is most useful for free form data entry.
 It accepts text and numerical data, allowing the user to enter words, phrases, addresses, or any type of information using the keyboard.
 With great versatility comes a unique set of challenges in producing the most effective field for data entry.
-First, where the designer place the field label?
+First, where should the designer place the field label?
 Web form design may place the field label to the left of the text entry field.
 For example, when filling out a form providing personal information, the user sees ‘First Name’ to the left followed immediately by an open text entry field on the same row.
 In this layout, the form presents two columns with the field labels in the left column and the data entry fields on the right.
 In some cases, the field label aligns left with the edge of the form.
 In some cases, the field label aligns right, toward the center of the screen closer to the field entry.
-While this left-to-right arrangement remains common, the quickest and most effective location actually on top of the field (Penzo, 2006).
+While this left-to-right arrangement remains common, the quickest and most effective location is actually on top of the field (Penzo, 2006).

 By placing the label on top of the field, the user’s eye moved from the label to the field to begin text entry 60 percent faster than when the label is to the left of the field.
 This may be due to users viewing the label and the field as a single unit, one cohesive element on the page rather than separate columns (Penzo, 2006).
 Placing the label to the left of the field increases the user’s cognitive load, forcing the user to make the association between the label and the field by scanning across the page.
 By presenting the label on top of the field, the single unit is clearer and creates easier transition to form completion (Penzo, 2006).